 This helps ensure that the mind can focus on unwinding and preparing for sleep, other than worrying about the tasks needing to be completed for the next day.

-A simple checklist with visuals can assist your child with implementing a routine and remembering to complete important tasks.
+A simple checklist with visuals can assist your child in implementing a routine and remembering to complete important tasks.

 Many people with ADHD respond well to cues in their environment.
 It might be helpful to set some type of alarm each evening, indicating it is time to begin the nighttime routine.